devadharshini97/devadharshini.github.io/_portfolio/portfolio-8.md

 The results indicate the effectiveness of oversampling techniques in addressing class imbalance and enhancing fraud detection, with Ensemble models and deep learning architectures demonstrating promising results.

 The project contributes insights into optimizing fraud detection in imbalanced datasets through a combination of resampling methods and advanced machine learning models.

+The project report and source code can be found: [Click Here](https://github.com/devadharshini97/Credit_card_fraud_detection)